liatrio/pipeline-monkey/README.md

 # Pipeline Monkey

-A command line tool for exercising CI pipelines.
+A command line tool for simulating developer activity in a CI pipeline.

 ## Features: